Occupational Health and Safety Code

 An employer and a blaster must ensure that explosives are primed

-(a) as close to the control route as reasonably practicable, and
+(a) as close to the location of the intended detonation as reasonably practicable, and

-(b) in a safe, sheltered location where only the blaster and workers required to perform the priming activities are present.
+(b) in a safe, sheltered location where only the blaster and workers necessary to perform the priming activities are present.

 515(4)

-An employer and a blaster must ensure that primed explosives are kept in separate containers from pull-wire fuse lighters or other ignition sources.
+An employer and a blaster must ensure that primed explosives are kept in separate day boxes from pull-wire fuse lighters or other ignition sources.

 515(5)

-An employer and a blaster must ensure that a pull-wire fuse lighter is not connected to the safety fuse assembly of a primed explosive until immediately before the blasting activity.
+An employer and a blaster must ensure that a pull-wire fuse lighter is not connected to the safety fuse assembly of a primed explosive until immediately before the intended detonation.

 Oil well blasting and oil well perforating